-Here’s another great question to add to the list of “things you never thought you’d have to ask before you got pregnant”: How are you supposed to know the difference between your mucus plug vs. discharge?
+Here’s another great question to add to the list of “things you never thought you’d have to ask before you got pregnant”: How do you know the difference between your mucus plug vs. discharge?

-The question is more common than you might think, especially as a lot of women have an increased amount of vaginal discharge during pregnancy, which can be confusing in itself.
+Especially as a lot of women have an increased amount of vaginal discharge during pregnancy, which can be confusing in itself.

-Plus, it’s an important question to ask, because if it is your mucus plug, it can be a sign that labor (and finally meeting your baby!) isn’t far off.
+Plus, it’s an important question to ask because if it is your mucus plug, it can be a sign that labor (and finally meeting your baby!) isn’t far off.

 Let’s get up close and personal and learn the difference between mucus plug and discharge.

 In this article: 📝